ZoeB/steg/README.md

 # How can I read the message again?

 With a spectrogram of the waveform.
 There are many ways of generating a spectrogram.
 As an example, I'd recommend [Spek](http://spek.cc) (although it currently doesn't work in the latest version of OS X).

+# Who made it?

+The bulk of the program was written by Zoë Blade.
+The .wav file writing routine was written by Douglas Thain.

+# What license is it released under?

+It's released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.